nikhilps2008/Crime_Rental_Affordability_Motor_Vehicle_Collisions_Study_Toronto/README.md

 Data cleaning and exploratory data analysis were performed using SQL.

 ## Visualizations
 Dashboards and visualizations were created using Tableau.
+Custom SQL queries were used to make the visualization.
 The following assets are included:

 - **Figures Folder**: PNG images of the Tableau dashboards.
   - **Dashboard Overview:**![Dashboard 1](reports/figures/Rent-Crime-Collision-Dashboard-1.png)